PlatDrake2875/ProiectMDS/README.md

 ## :jigsaw: Design patterns!

 1. :construction_worker: Builders, _lots of them_.
 We had to handle classes with lots of attributes (Product and Recipe, for example, have about 18 and 7 attributes each) and we didn't want to exacerbate our collective tendinitis by writing so many constructors.
-They are pleasing to the eye, easy to maintain, and extremely handy!
+They are pleasing almost eyecandy, easy to maintain, and extremely handy!

 2. :factory: Factory.
 For added flexibility and control when creating the logging classes (which might seem needless, but made debugging a breeze), we went for this pattern.
 Having a pool of loggers to choose from enhances code readability by keeping everything centralized.